tom-halpin/pe-dojo-book/content/003f-key-elements-and-challenges.md

 There are a number of elements key to the successful adaption of Design Thinking:

-- _People-centered_ - Empathy is key - Focus on what people, users, customers, consumers, etc., need or want to do.
+- _People-centered_ - Empathy is key - Focus on what people, users, customers, consumers, etc. need or want to do.

-- _Highly Creative_ - Look at problems differently. - Problems are opportunities to add value & to come up with new solutions.
+- _Highly Creative_ - Look at problems differently - Problems are opportunities to add value & to come up with new solutions.

 - _Show, Don’t Tell_ - Use visuals to communicate what you are thinking.